Cray-HPE/docs-csm/operations/accessing_livecd_usb_device_after_reboot.md

 After deploying the LiveCD's NCN, the LiveCD USB itself is unharmed and available to an administrator.

-Mount and view the USB stick:
+Mount and view the USB device:

 ```bash
 ncn-m001# mkdir -pv /mnt/{cow,pitdata}